Demon702/WorldValuesBench/README.md

 ## Repository Overview
 ### dataset_construction
 This directory contains a few intermediate and potentially reusable files that are generated during our dataset construction procedure.
-- **data_preparation.py**: It contains the end-to-end code to process the raw data and produce our structured dataset present in [WorldValuesBench](WorldValuesBench), including the full, train, valid, and test splits.
+- **data_preparation.py**: It contains the end-to-end code to process the raw data and produce our structured dataset present under [WorldValuesBench](WorldValuesBench), including the full, train, valid, and test splits.
-- **question_metadata.json**: It contains useful metadata for each question present in the dataset, same as [WorldValuesBench/question_metadata.json](WorldValuesBench/question_metadata.json).
+- **question_metadata.json**: It contains useful metadata for each question present in the dataset.
-- **codebook.json**: It contains the mapping between the numerical answer (present in raw file) and the natural language answer.
+- **codebook.json**: It contains the mapping between the numerical answer in raw data and the natural language answer according to the WVS Codebook Variables report that is available at the [World Values Survey (WVS) Wave 7 webpage](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp).
-- **answer_adjustment.json**: It contains the remapping required for some of the answer choices to make them monotonic and ordinal.
+- **answer_adjustment.json**: It contains the mapping required for some of the answer choices to make them monotonic and ordinal.
 - **probe_set_construction**:
-	- **probe_set_prepration.py**: It contains the code to generate the probe set samples that we used to run experiments on our models.
-You don't need to run this, we have already provided the samples in [samples.tsv](WorldValuesBench/probe/samples.tsv).
+	- **probe_set_prepration.py**: It contains the code to construct the probe data split that we used to run experiments in our paper.
+You don't need to run this, we have already provided the split in [samples.tsv](WorldValuesBench/probe/samples.tsv).

 ### WorldValuesBench